Rufus Edmisten: Life and career

 Edmisten was born on July 12, 1941, in Boone, North Carolina, to Walter F. Edmisten and Nell Hollar Edmisten.
 He graduated from Appalachian High School in 1959.

-He earned an undergraduate degree in political science with honors at the University of North Carolina at Chapel Hill, and a J.D. from the George Washington University Law Center in Washington, D.C., where he served on the Law Review.
+He earned an undergraduate degree in political science religious at the University of North Carolina at Chapel Hill, and a J.D. from the George Washington University School of Law in Washington, D.C..
 During law school, he joined the Capitol Hill staff of North Carolina Senator Sam Ervin, where he served as the Counsel to Senator Ervin's Judiciary Subcommittee on Constitutional Rights and as Chief Counsel and Staff Director of the Subcommittee on Separation of Powers.
+He also worked on legislation related to civil rights for Native Americans and the separation of church and state.

 In 1973-1974, Edmisten was the Deputy Chief Counsel for the Senate Watergate Committee, which Ervin chaired.
 With Terry Lenzner, an assistant counsel on the Senate Watergate Committee, Edmisten served the subpoena to the White House for the Watergate tapes.
 It was the first time in history that a Congressional Committee served a subpoena on a sitting president.
 During his time working for Senator Ervin, Edmisten participated in important legislative initiatives, such as securing constitutional rights for American Indians and providing constitutional protections for military personnel.

 Following Senator Ervin's retirement in 1974, Edmisten returned to North Carolina.
 He was elected state attorney general in 1974 and served in that post for ten years.
 Edmisten was the Democratic nominee for governor in 1984, losing to Republican James G. Martin, a loss attributed to Martin's endorsements by Edmisten's Democratic primary rivals.

-After his unsuccessful gubernatorial campaign, Edmisten practiced law with Reagan H. Weaver for four years.
-In the 1988 and 1992 elections, Edmisten won the office of Secretary of State.
-As Secretary of State he broadened securities oversight in an effort to protect investors, and worked with the General Assembly to craft a law to establish Limited Liability Companies in North Carolina.
+Edmisten subsequently returned to private practice, joining with Regan Weaver in Raleigh.

+In 1998, Edmisten returned to politics and was elected as the Secretary of State.
+He was reelected in 1992.
+During his term, he led legislative efforts to introduce limited liability companies into North Carolina and established the Foundation for Good Business.